MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L04_Security_roles.md

 You need to remove privileges for importing and exporting of data, deleting account and contacts, and add privileges for connection roles and audit history.

-You need to add privileges to use the business process flow on Outcome.

 ## Exercise 1 – Modify the Environmental user security role

 ### Task 1.1 – Evaluate security role